 There are various reporting/notification requirements under the Building Code.
 The requirements are contained in section 16 (industrial action and secondary boycotts), section 17 (Building Code breaches) and section 11D (security of payment).

 Each State and Territory has its own Security of Payments legislation which provides legislative protections for contractors to receive payment for building work performed under a contract.
-Whilst similar, the State and Territory schemes are different and may operate in slightly different ways.
+While similar, the State and Territory schemes are different and may operate in slightly different ways.

 Code covered entities must ensure there is an approach to managing drug and alcohol issues in the workplace to help ensure that no person attending the site to perform building work does so under the influence of alcohol or drugs listed in Schedule 4 to the Building Code.

 A Workplace Relations Management Plan (WRMP) is required under Section 25 of the Building Code.
 Tenderers will be advised by the funding entity if a WRMP is required for a particular project.